GRIDAPPSD/pyvvo/README.md

     If you do not see anything after `CREATING LOG DATA MGR MYSQL` something is wrong with the configuration so that the GridAPPS-D platform cannot find the application.

+#### Updating PyVVO
+When PyVVO gets updated, you'll want to pull down the updates in order to run the latest version.
+To do so, do the following:
+1. Assuming the platform is running, stop it by hitting `Ctrl + C` on your keyboard in the appropriate terminal window.
+Then, type in `exit` and hit enter.
+2. In any terminal, run:
+    ```
+    cd ~/git/gridappsd-docker
+    ./stop -c
+    ```
+    Then, follow the directions given by the platform to delete `gridappsdmysql` and `gridappsd` directories.
+3. Execute `docker pull gridappsd/pyvvo:latest` to get the latest Docker image.
+4. In any terminal, run:
+    ```
+    cd ~/git/pyvvo
+   git checkout develop
+   git pull
+    ```
+5. You have now successfully updated everything PyVVO.
+Follow the steps in the previous section to get the platform running again with the latest version of PyVVO.

 ### Run the Tests
 After you've followed the steps in the section above ("GridAPPS-D